LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

    Clause = (a(A,B) :- b(A,C), c(C,B))
    yes

-Note that the default translation of grammar rules can be overriden by defining clauses for the :ref:`methods_term_expansion_2` predicate.
+Note that the default translation of grammar rules can be overridden by defining clauses for the :ref:`methods_term_expansion_2` predicate.

 Hook objects